 Contact the debt collection agency (Plaintiff) suing you.

-Let them know that you don’t agree with the amount they claim you owe, but you’re interested in settling the debt before the court date in a mutually beneficial way.
+Tell them you don’t agree with the amount they claim you owe, but you’re interested in settling the debt before the court date in a mutually beneficial way.

-Let the debt collector know if they don’t settle with you that you’ll go to court and present evidence that the debt and balance are inaccurate or that the collection agency violated the FDCPA, or whatever your claim is.
+Let the debt collector know that if they don’t settle with you, you’ll go to court and present evidence that… the debt and balance are inaccurate, the collection agency violated the FDCPA, or whatever your claim is.

 Tips for negotiating a settlement on a credit card summons to avoid court:

-If you find inaccurate information in the lawsuit, tell the collection agency that as part of negotiations – but don’t give specific details (save that information for later).
+If you find inaccurate information in the lawsuit, tell the collection agency that when negotiating– but don’t give specific details (save that information for later).

 For example, you could say, “I’ll be presenting evidence to the judge of various pieces of inaccurate information stated in the summons made by your firm.”

-Don’t give the collection agency the exact details of your plan, similar to how you wouldn’t show your cards at the blackjack table before the game was over.
+Don’t give the collection agency the exact details of your plan, similar to how you wouldn’t show your cards at the blackjack table before the game.

 The point is to scare the collection agency just like they’re trying to scare you.
-Just keep in mind, their goal is to extract as much profit from you as they possibly can.
+Remember that their goal is to profit from you as much as possible.
 They don’t care about your financial well-being.

 The 1st offer when negotiating a debt (summons)